-Even today, the scope of services NPs are allowed to provide varies from state to state.
-However, as the demand for healthcare services increases, the number of states that allow NPs a full scope of practice is increasing, as is the number of NPs nationwide — at present, about 248,000 according to the American Association of Nurse Practitioners.
+The scope of services nurse practitioners can provide still varies from state to state.
+However, as the demand for healthcare services increases, the number of states that allow nurse practitioners a full scope of practice is increasing.
+The number of nurse practitioners nationwide is growing quickly; at present, there are more than 325,000, according to the American Association of Nurse Practitioners.

 For non-nursing bachelor’s degree-holders, the first step toward becoming a nurse practitioner is to get a master’s degree in nursing.
-Of course, you could go the traditional route of getting your Bachelor of Science in Nursing (BSN) degree and then an MSN degree, but why do that when there’s an easier way?
+You could first earn your Bachelor of Science in Nursing (BSN) degree and then an MSN degree, but there is a more direct route available.

-Enter Marquette University’s Direct Entry MSN program in Pleasant Prairie, Wisconsin.
-Located at Marquette’s satellite learning site midway between Milwaukee and Chicago, our accredited program lets you leverage your previous, non-nursing bachelor’s degree to earn an MSN in as few as 18 months.
+Enter Marquette University’s Direct Entry MSN program.
+Offered at Pleasant Prairie and Milwaukee, Wisconsin, our accredited program lets you leverage your previous, non-nursing bachelor’s degree to earn an MSN in 19-21 months.

 Because you already have a bachelor’s degree, you likely have many of the non-nursing liberal arts credits required for a nursing degree.
-Sure, you may need to take a few additional courses to fulfill the prerequisite requirements — typically students with Bachelor of Arts degrees need to take a few science courses, such as anatomy — but, once in the program, you will focus exclusively on nursing theory coursework.
-This singular focus on nursing is what allows us to provide a comprehensive masters’-level nursing education in just 18–21 months.
+You may need to take a few additional courses to fulfill the prerequisite requirements.
+Typically students with Bachelor of Arts degrees need to take a few science courses, such as anatomy.
+Then once in the program, you will focus exclusively on nursing theory coursework.
+This singular focus on nursing is what allows us to provide a comprehensive masters’-level nursing education in under two years.

 During this time, you’ll:

-- Complete online coursework designed to accommodate multiple learning styles
+- Complete didactic coursework, either online or in-person, designed to accommodate multiple learning styles.

-- Gain hands-on experience in our high-tech skills and simulation labs
+- Gain hands-on experience in our high-fidelity simulation center.

-- Put what you’ve learned into practice via clinical rotations at some of the area’s top healthcare providers
+- Put what you’ve learned into practice via clinical rotations at some of the area’s top healthcare facilities.

 Upon graduation from our Direct Entry MSN program, the next step is to sit for the National Council Licensure Examination (NCLEX-RN®).
 This step is crucial, as you must pass the NCLEX to receive nursing licensure.
 To help students prepare for the NCLEX, we administer practice exams each semester.

 One of the great things about applying for a nursing license in the state of Wisconsin is that the state belongs to the Enhanced Nurse Licensure Compact (eNLC).
-This means that nurses can apply for a mutli-state license, allowing them to practice in 27 states without the need to apply for a new license.
+This means that nurses can apply for a multistate license, allowing them to practice in more than 30 states without the need to apply for a new license.

 This step likely comes as no surprise, but it’s an important one.
-Prior to enrolling in a certificate program, you need at least one year’s worth of professional nursing experience.
+Prior to beginning clinical rotations in a post-master’s certificate program, you need at least one year’s worth of professional nursing experience.
 The reasoning is simple: Before pursuing an advanced nursing position, you need to understand what it’s like to work as a nurse in the field.
-Besides, while you may leave our program with an MSN degree, you’re going to learn a lot in that first year of working — both about nursing and about working with other medical professionals.
+Besides, while you may leave our program with an MSN degree, you’re going to learn a lot in that first year of working — both about nursing and about working with other healthcare professionals.

-Once you have a year of experience, you can pursue certification as an advanced practice nurse (APRN).
+Once you have a year of experience, you can put your skills and knowledge to work and pursue certification as an advanced practice nurse (APRN).
 At Marquette University, we offer a number of certificate options, including:

-- Acute care nurse practitioner (ACNP) certificate (adult or pediatric)
+- Acute care nurse practitioner (ACNP) (adult or pediatric)

-- Primary care nurse practitioner (NP) certificate (adult or pediatric)
+- Primary care nurse practitioner (NP) (adult or pediatric)

-Leverage Your Non-Nursing Bachelor’s Degree to Earn an MSN in as Few as 18 Months
+Leverage Your Non-Nursing Bachelor’s Degree to Earn an MSN in 19-21 Months